darrenks/nibbles/docs/tutorial_basics.md

 **Note:** If you need a DeBruijn index > 3, then preceding an identifier with a `;` adds 3 for each `;`.
 E.g. `;;@` is DeBruijn index 8.

+**Note:** Using DeBruijn indices on more complicated programs can become extremely tedious, so Nibbles also supports explicit lambdas with identifiers in the literate form.
+They are automatically converted to their equivalent DeBruijn indices.
+Just put a `\` followed by the names of the identifiers you wish to use.
+For example:

+	/,3 \element accum
+		+accum element
+$Output
+	6

 ### Exercise
 Compute the product of all even numbers less than 50 (the answer is `10409396852733332453861621760000`).
 And yes this number is > 2<sup>64</sup> but Nibbles uses arbitrary precision, so don't worry about that.